partigabor/aromatica-old/database/output/md/allspice_gen.md

 +++
 title = "Allspice"
 author = "Gabor Parti"
-date = "2023-10-21"
+date = "2023-10-22"
-description = "The dried unripe berries of a Caribbean tree, also known as pimento; Jamaica pepper, related to Bay rum tree, see also wild allspice." weight = 10
+description = "The dried unripe berries of a Caribbean tree, also known as pimento; Jamaica pepper, related to Bay rum tree, see also wild allspice., also known as pimento; Jamaica pepper, related to Bay rum tree, see also wild allspice." weight = 10
 # draft = "true"
 # hidden = "true"